-To progress onto Level 3 courses, all students need 5 GCSE 4-9 grades, which must include English and Maths at grade 4 or above.
-We also run a Level 2 pathway which is a one year course, which currently entails re-sits in GCSE English and Maths alongside a recognised Level 2 ICT qualification.
+To progress onto Level 3 courses, all students need five GCSE 4-9 grades, which must include English and Maths at grade 4 or above.

-Please note that we cannot guarantee that specific courses listed in this prospectus will all run because they are all subject to staffng requirements and student enrolment numbers.
+Please note that we cannot guarantee that specific courses listed in this prospectus will all run because they are subject to staffng requirements and student enrolment numbers.
 Courses will be confirmed at enrolment and updated on our website.
 If there is a course you would be very interested in studying but you do not see in this prospectus, please do let us know and we will consider how viable that might be.

 - Art

 - Biology

 - Business Studies

 - BTEC Business

 - Chemistry

 - Dance

 - Economics

 - English Language

 - English Literature

 - BTEC Fashion

 - Geography

 - BTEC Health & Social Care

 - History

 - BTEC Hospitality

 - BTEC IT

 - Mathematics

 - Further Maths

 - Media

 - Modern Foreign Languages

 - Music

 - Music Technology

 - PE

 - Philosophy & Ethics

 - Photography

 - Physics

 - Product Design

 - Psychology

 - Sociology

 - BTEC Sport

 - Theatre Studies